Chart Color Schemes

 Infrastructure

-Wickham has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Wickham has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Perdaman Urea Project - Project Destiny, Pilbara Green Link, Rio Tinto Pilbara Rail Network Expansion (AutoHaul), and Pilbara Energy Transmission and Storage Infrastructure, with the following list highlighting those most likely to be relevant.
+AreaSearch has identified zero projects that could impact the area's performance.
+Key projects include Perdaman Urea Project - Project Destiny, Pilbara Green Link, Rio Tinto Pilbara Rail Network Expansion (AutoHaul), and Pilbara Energy Transmission and Storage Infrastructure.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.